raagan-u/docs/docs/developers/contracts/HTLCEVM.md

 ## instantRefund

-Returns locked tokens to the initiator before the timelock expires, if authorized by the redeemer via signature.
+Returns locked tokens to the initiator before the timelock expires, only if authorized by the redeemer via signature.

 | Parameter | Description                                                      |
 | --------- | ---------------------------------------------------------------- |